OpenMOSS/Ultra-Innerthought/README.md

 </div>

 ## Introduction
-Ultra-Innerthought is a bilingual (Chinese and English) open-domain SFT dataset in Innerthought format, containing 2,085,326 dialogues.
+Ultra-Innerthought is a bilingual (Chinese and English) open-domain R1/o1 style SFT dataset in think-than-response format, containing 2,085,326 dialogues.
 Unlike current reasoning datasets that mainly focus on mathematics and coding domains, Ultra-Innerthought covers a broader range of fields and includes both Chinese and English languages.
 We used Deepseek V3 as the model for data synthesis.

 ## Dataset Format
 ```json